stevegraham/slanger/README.md

 --api-log-file API server log file.
 Optional.
 Default: STDOUT.

 -v or --[no-]verbose This makes Slanger run verbosely, meaning WebSocket frames will be echoed to STDOUT.
 Useful for debugging

+--id A unique identifier for this slanger daemon in a cluster.
+Optional.

+--statistics Statistics, on or off.
+Default: off.
+Number of concurrent connection and messages will be collected for each application.

+--mongo-host Mongodb host for the statistics.
+Default: localhost

+--mongo-port Mongodb TCP port for the statistics.
+Default: 27017

+--mongo-db Mongodb database name for the statistics.
+Defailt: slanger.
 </pre>